lemon24/reader/README.rst

 * add tags and metadata to feeds
 * filter feeds and articles
 * full-text search articles
+* get statistics on feed and user activity
 * write plugins to extend its functionality
 * skip all the low level stuff and focus on what makes your feed reader different